mathe00/obsidian-enhanced-read-mode-control/README.md

 *   **🐞 Debug Logging:** An optional setting to enable detailed console logs for troubleshooting.
 *   **✅ Reliable State Management:** Ensures consistent view mode application based on your rules and chosen behavior.
 *   **✨ Improved Settings UI:** Manage exact path lists with autocompletion and an interactive add/remove interface.
+*   **🚦 Conflict Detection (NEW):** Identifies and highlights conflicting or redundant rules in your exact path settings, with optional notifications and visual cues in the settings UI.

 <a id="why-this-plugin"></a>
 ## Why this plugin? 🤔